Political party preference

 Voters do not register for a political party in the state of Washington.

-Party affiliation not required.
+Party affiliation not required when registering to vote.

 Under no circumstances may an individual be required to affiliate with, join, adhere to, express faith in, or declare a preference for, a political party or organization upon registering to vote.